International sanctions during the Russian invasion of Ukraine: Russian frozen central bank assets

 With respect to confiscation of frozen Russian state assets, the difficult problem is how to do it without violating international treaties concerning the protection of cross-border investments, and without violating the principle that laws and regulations cannot be retroactive.
 Russia's rights also include those under sovereign immunity, which forbids one state from seizing another's property.
 Various methods have been proposed by experts in international law.
 A related issue concerns the annual profits from the investment of those assets, estimated to be at least €3 billion (US$3.4 billion).
 A "windfall profits tax" on those profits is being investigated.

 In October 2024 the G7 countries finalized a plan to loan $50 billion (€47.5 billion) to Ukraine, backed by the more than $3 billion (€2.8 billion) in interest that is earned annually by the frozen assets.
 The United States will contribute $20 billion (€19 billion) of this, with the remainder coming from the European Union, Britain, Canada and Japan.

 Restrictions on purchase and transfer of goods

 The EU banned cars with Russian license plates from entering the EU, except for vehicles owned by EU citizens or their immediate family members.
 The ban on vehicles and some other goods was imposed shortly after the invasion; however, the enforcement was not uniform and some Russian citizens had their cars confiscated after they already were in the EU.
 The Russian Foreign Ministry claimed that this policy was motivated by "racism pure and simple" against Russians.

-European impounding of yachts
+European impounding of ships

 A 5 April 2022 article by Insider claims the total cost of yachts impounded throughout Europe to be over $2 billion.
 This amount includes the motoryacht Tango, seized pursuant to United States sanctions with Spanish assistance.